 Lodge’s loop handles are much easier to work with than the flat, “tab style” handles on the Kirkland and some other ovens.
 Loop handles are easier to grip, which comes in handy while stirring contents or moving the oven.
 Since the cast-iron handles heat up during cooking, you’ll often need oven mitts, which makes larger handles even more important.
 The only other model with better handles was the Le Creuset, but the Lodge’s are still generously sized, which is important when you’re trying to pull a hot, heavy pot out of the oven wearing thick, heat-resistant mitts.

-For its enameled cast iron, Lodge offers a “limited lifetime warranty,” although I could not find any specifics about the warranty online.
-That said, Lodge has a reputation for excellent warranty policies.
+For its enameled cast iron, Lodge offers a “limited lifetime warranty” (PDF), and the company has a reputation for excellent warranty policies.
 J. Kenji López-Alt, managing culinary director at Serious Eats, told my colleague Kevin Purdy, “Two out of maybe 100 [pots] I’ve seen used by family/friends/colleagues” have developed cracks.
 López-Alt said they were “replaced by Lodge with no questions.”
 When I contacted Lodge for more details, a customer service representative stated that “the limited lifetime warranty covers any damage received within regular use.
 As long as all use and care recommendations have been followed Lodge will cover replacement of the enamel.
 This does include random chipping or cracking of the enamel.”

 In their testing of Dutch ovens, Cook’s Illustrated gave Lodge a perfect score and named it their Best Buy.
 In a March 2013 interview, Lisa McManus, executive editor in charge of equipment testing at Cook’s Illustrated and Cook’s Country, told Kevin that the smaller size and more rounded curve of its bottom, which contribute to less cooking surface, were perhaps the only real knocks against the Lodge she tested in 2011.
 “I wouldn’t say there’s any kind of quality difference,” McManus said.